 The genus, Armeria (DC) Willd., was named and described as such by Carl Ludwig Willdenow in Enumeratio Plantarum Horti Regii Botanici Berolinensis in 1809.
 The International Plant Names Index (IPNI) just lists it as Armeria Willd..

-Plants of the World Online by Kew currently lists 93 accepted species of Armeria (as of 1-7-21 when I am updating this page).
-It is a member of the plant family Plumbaginaceae with 21 genera.
-Those numbers could change as updates are made.
+As of 12-9-21 when this page was last updated, Plants of the World Online by Kew currently lists 98 accepted species in the Armeria genus.
+It is a member of the plant family Plumbaginaceae with 22 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 Armeria pseudarmeria ‘Ballerina Red’ is a durable perennial for dry, sunny locations.
 I first bought this plant in May 2017 from Wagler’s Greenhouse so I don’t have any personal experience to share yet.
 I did buy seeds from Stokes in the spring of 2012 when I lived In Mississippi but didn’t have much luck growing them.
 SO, we shall se what happens this time.

 According to trials of this plant, this species and cultivar have broader evergreen leaves, broader flower clusters and stiffer flower stems than Armeria maritima.

 Bloom Time: Early summer through early fall.

 Light: Full sun to mostly sunny

 Soil: Normal well, drained soil.
 Tolerates poor soil.